Betta fish thrive in environments with plants. It refreshes the look of the tank and gives the fish somewhere to hide, play, and relax.

 - What Plants are Safe for Betta Fish?

-- The 5 Best Live Plants for Betta Fish
+- The 5 Best Live Plants For Your Betta Fish Tanks

-- The 5 Best Fake Plants for Betta Fish
+- The 5 Best Fake Plants For Your Betta Fish Tanks

 - Live Plants or Fake Plants for Aquarium: Which Is Better?